Analyzing InTime Results¶

 |Errors and Warnings||Aggregate all the warnings and errors to give an overall view of the design.|

-Before running any analysis, select and add results data to the analysis dataset.
+Before viewing any analysis, select and add results data to the analysis dataset.
 There are 2 ways to choose the jobs or results.

 Right-click on a existing job/strategy, and choose

-If you have existing data in the analysis set, you can also add multiple jobs for analysis simply by using the
+If you have existing data in the analysis set, you can also add additional multiple jobs for analysis simply by using the

 To clear the Analysis, go to